gottesmm/gottesmm.github.io/drafts/postdominance-algebra.md

 4. The operation is something related to reachability.

-The last point is the most interesting to me since the reachability matrix of an adajacency matrix is an exponential!
+The last point is the most interesting to me since the reachability matrix of an adajacency matrix is the exponential of A, i.e.:

+$$
+  R(A) = \sum_{i=1}^n A^i
+$$

+where $$n$$ is the number of nodes in the graph.
+This relationship flows from the adjacency matrix being the set of one paths in a graph.
+One could even imagine a countably infinite such exponential.

 So one could imagine going from the lie algebra of pointed path sets (described by an adjacency matrix) going through an exponential to compute reachability on the manifold.
 Or something like that.

 Could one define a "connection" ala differential geometry here?
 Not sure.